jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 ### Copying the binaries to an SD card

-After the build completes, the bootloader, kernel and rootfs image files can be found in `<TMPDIR>/deploy/images/raspberrypi2/`.
+After the build completes, the bootloader, kernel and rootfs image files can be found in `<TMPDIR>/deploy/images/raspberrypi2/` or `<TMPDIR>/deploy/images/raspberrypi` depending on `MACHINE`.

 The `meta-rpi/scripts` directory has some helper scripts to format and copy the files to a microSD card.